The Suitability of Dobermanns for Different Types of Prospective Owners

 The Suitability of Dobermanns for Homes with Children

-Dobermanns, when properly trained, socialized, and raised in a loving and responsible environment, can be excellent companions for families with children.
+Dobermanns, when properly trained, socialised, and raised in a loving and responsible environment, can be excellent companions for families with children.
 However, there are important considerations to keep in mind when determining if a Dobermann is suitable for a household with kids

 Positive Traits for Families